High-Reynolds-number turbulent boundary layers under adverse pressure gradients. Part 1. Decoupling local and upstream pressure gradient effects: Abstract

 \section{Abstract}

-This study provides a carefully controlled examination of the universality of the von Kármán and additive constants associated with the classical logarithmic scaling of the mean streamwise velocity profile in high-friction Reynolds number ($\ret$) turbulent boundary layers (TBLs) subjected to weak-to-moderate adverse pressure gradients (APGs).
-The analysis leverages a recently developed method for imposing APGs with minimal pressure gradient (PG) history effects in Melbourne’s high-$\ret$ TBL facility (\citeauthor{deshpande}, \textit{Phys.\ Rev.\ Fluids}, vol.\ 8, 2023), in combination with direct measurements of local friction velocity via oil-film interferometry.
-The von Kármán constant is found to remain invariant within experimental uncertainty, while the additive coefficient decreases with both the local APG and PG history, potentially explaining reported variability in logarithmic scalings across the APG TBL literature.
-The facility enables manual prescription of APGs along the full test section, allowing weak PG history perturbations to be followed by extended recovery regions, while maintaining matched local PG and $\ret$ at downstream measurement locations.
-This experimental configuration allows for systematic decoupling of the effects of $\ret$, local PGs, and PG history, enabling assessment of their individual contributions to single-point turbulence statistics and energy spectra across different TBL regions.
-Present results at high $\ret$ show that PG history influences both small-scale and large-scale motions in the overlap and outer regions, whereas local PGs primarily affect the large-scales.
-The strongest effects of the local PG occur in the outer region (around $0.4\delta$, where $\delta$ is the boundary layer thickness), while PG history effects extend down to approximately $0.25\delta$, just above the logarithmic region.
-In contrast to earlier low-$\ret$ studies, neither effect is observed to extend into the near-wall region, suggesting that previous findings may reflect limited scale separation.
-These measurements yield a high-fidelity dataset and provide a basis for developing composite velocity profile models for APG TBLs that incorporate the distinct influences of $\ret$, local PGs, and PG history.
+This study reports a carefully controlled examination of the universality of the von Kármán and additive coefficients associated with the classical logarithmic scaling law for the mean streamwise velocity profile in high-friction-Reynolds-number ($\ret$) turbulent boundary layers (TBLs) subjected to low-to-moderate adverse pressure gradients (APGs).
+The present approach leverages a recently developed methodology for selectively prescribing pressure gradients (PGs) along the full test section of Melbourne’s high-$\ret$ boundary layer wind tunnel (\citeauthor{deshpande}, \textit{Phys.
+Rev. Fluids}, vol.\ 8, 2023), in combination with direct measurements of the local friction velocity via oil-film interferometry.
+This methodology enables systematic variation of the upstream PG history, e.g. introducing weak upstream APG perturbations or maintaining nominally zero-pressure-gradient (ZPG) conditions (a `minimal' PG history), while obtaining locally matched $\ret$ and $\beta$ at the downstream measurement locations.
+As such, this unique experimental configuration allows for systematic decoupling of the influences of $\ret$, local APGs, and PG history, and assessment of their individual contributions to single-point turbulence statistics and energy spectra across different regions of the TBL.
+Due to the high-$\ret$ and low-to-moderate APG conditions utilized in this study, the overlap region of the TBL was well-defined and had a sufficient extent in the mean streamwise velocity profile to rigorously examine the classical logarithmic scaling law.
+The von Kármán coefficient was found to remain invariant across all cases, within experimental uncertainty, while the additive coefficient varied systematically with both the local APG and PG history, possibly explaining variabilities in the logarithmic scaling behaviours reported across the APG TBL literature.
+In addition to the clear separation between the inner and wake regions, the present high-$\ret$ experiments provide sufficient scale separation to resolve large- and small-scale contributions and distinguish their responses to local APG and PG history.
+Local APGs were observed to energize both large- and small-scale motions in the wake region around $0.4\delta$, as expected, while PG history was found to also influence large-scale motions extending to approximately $0.25\delta$, just above the overlap region.
+In contrast to previous lower-$\ret$ studies, neither effect was observed to extend into the inner region, highlighting the importance of the scale/region separation achieved here.
+Collectively, these measurements provide a high-fidelity dataset that reveals the underlying flow physics, improving fundamental understanding and providing the basis for developing composite mean velocity profile formulations for APG TBLs that account for the distinct influences of $\ret$, local PGs, and PG history.